amit-s19/amit-s19/README.md

 ### 👋 Hi there, I'm Amit Sharma.
-A full stack developer and a fitness enthusiast
+A MERN developer :electron:  and a fitness enthusiast 🏃‍♂️